hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

     See [BBC][] and [Visit Denmark][] on the concept of hygge.
 Visit Denmark use the word "cosiness", which is important to the idea of safety and the factors that threatens to upset the blissful status quo.

-<span class="highlight">This is why Danish People's Party are here:<br />
+<span>This is why Danish People's Party are here:<br />
 To keep Denmark Danish.<br />
 To preserve the welfare society generations before us have built.<br />
-To preserve a society where we can fundamentally walk in safety and trust each other.</span>
+To preserve a society where we can fundamentally walk in safety and trust each other.</span>{: .highlight}

 For a number of years, there has been a counterproductive conflation of immigration policy and asylum policy.
 Refugees staying temporarily have been treated as immigrants---they've been given three-year immigration programs, courses in Danish, and a legal right to housing[^housing].<br />
 All of it's been {helped along} by parties and {employers' associations} who believe that refugees would be an amazing contribution to the labour market.